ceisenach/torchkit/README.md

  - an autodifferentiation wrapper around PyTorch for vector valued functions
  - some additional RL environments

+## Contributors
+The following individuals have contributed either to the code or to the underlying ideas
+ - Carson Eisenach
+ - Haichuan Yang (contributions to the angular policy gradient implementation)
+ - Zhuoran Yang (contributions to the exponential family natural policy gradient)

+## Related Publications

+[1] Carson Eisenach, Haichuan Yang, Ji Liu, and Han Liu.
+"Marginal Policy Gradients: A Unified Family of Estimators for Bounded Action Spaces with Applications". *International Conference on Learning Representations (ICLR'19)*, New Orleans, USA, 2019.

 # Package Structure

 ## algorithm